tylerwoodcook/design-dev-tools/README.md

-# Awesome Tools & References for Design/Development
+# Awesome Tools & References

-A collection of design & development tools and references that I use regularly.
+A collection of tools and references related to **design & development** that I use regularly.

 ## ONLINE TOOLS